 How to steal WordPress credentials (Usernames and Passwords)

-When you access a website or your WordPress, the data is not sent directly from your computer browser to the web server.
-It is routed through several devices on the internet which are administered by different entities (ISPs, web hosts etc).
+When you access a website data is not sent directly from your browser to the web server.
+It is routed through a number of devices on the internet which are administered by different entities (ISPs, web hosts etc).

-Depending on the geographical location of your computer and WordPress website, your login details might be routed through 5 to 20, or more devices before it reaches the destination.
-And since such data is sent in clear text, should a malicious hacker tap into one of these devices, which could be your own home router, they can easily capture your WordPress password and username.
+Depending on the geographical location of your computer and website, your WordPress login details are routed through 5 to 20 or more devices before they reach the destination.
+When data is sent in clear text, if a malicious hacker taps into one of these devices they can easily capture your WordPress password and username.
 One should not go far.
 Such device can also be your own home Wi-Fi router modem.

-Finding the stolen WordPress credentials in the traffic capture
+Finding the stolen WordPress password & username in the sniffed traffic

-The log parameter contains the username used to login to WordPress (admin) and the pwd parameter contains the password (Str0ngPass).
+The log parameter contains the username and the pwd parameter contains the password (Str0ngPass).

 How easy it is to capture WordPress login details?